Egzek/python_test_framework/README.md

 ## Results/Logs

 For each test we save logs which can be found in the log folder.
-If test fails, picture is taken automatically and can be found in results/screenshots folder.
+If the test fails, a picture is taken automatically and can be found in results/screenshots folder.

 ## GitHub Actions